 Full Mouth Restoration Options

-Dentures are for people who have lost many or all of their teeth and are usually used to replace an entire arch of teeth.
-Dentures can be removable or fixed, and partial or full, depending on each patient’s needs and preferences.
-Dentures can be treated just like natural teeth but require special care and adjustment when they are removable.
+If you have lost many or all of your teeth, Dentures may be an appropriate option to replace these missing teeth.
+Dentures can be removable or fixed depending on your preference, and they may be partial or full depending on how many teeth are lost.
+Dentures can be treated just like natural teeth, however, special care and adjustment is required if the dentures are removable.

-Dental implants are small titanium screws that are drilled into the jaw bone to replace missing teeth.
-The implant serves as the root of a replacement tooth and can be covered by a crown, bridge or dentures to provide a natural-looking replacement for the missing tooth.
-The implant is first placed into the jaw and then allowed to fuse with the bone before the prosthetic is placed on top.
-Implants provide long-lasting support that most closely replaces the individual strength and stability of the natural teeth.
+Dental implants are another option to replace missing teeth.
+Single or multiple teeth can be replaced at one time, as we offer both regular implants and full-arch implants at our office.
+Dental Implants are small titanium screws that are drilled into the jaw bone which are then covered by a crown, bridge or dentures.
+The implant is first placed into the jaw and then allowed to fuse with the bone before the chosen prosthetic is placed on top.
+Dental Implants provide support that is long-lasting.
+These implants most commonly replicate the individual strength and stability of natural teeth.

 What to expect From Restorative Dentistry